beginning of content

 Resuscitation for babies and children

-Are you in an emergency situation right now?
-Call triple zero (000) immediately and ask for an ambulance.
+If you or someone else is in an emergency situation right now, call triple zero (000) and ask for an ambulance.
 Start CPR as soon as possible after calling for help.

 Key facts

-• CPR is a first aid technique that you can use if your child is not breathing normally or if their heart has stopped.
+• Cardiopulmonary resuscitation (CPR) is a first aid skill that you can use if your child is unresponsive and not breathing normally.

 • Make sure someone calls an ambulance when you start CPR.